AsumVictor/endiAPI/EMAIL_TEMPLATE_CROSS_CLIENT_GUIDE.md

 ## The Problem

 Email clients (Gmail, Outlook, Apple Mail, iOS Mail, etc.) have **very limited CSS support** and render emails differently.
-Templates may look great in one client but broken in another.
+Your template may look great in one client but broken in another.

 ## Critical Rules for Email Templates